Ednas/WriteUps/NICEChallenge/32LinuxAdministration101/README.md

 ---
-## Tools used
+## Commands used

- - List item 1
+ - useradd
- - List item 2
+ - passwd
- - List item 3
+ - visudo

 ## Steps taken to complete the required actions